cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-palera1n.md

 On A11 devices, you **must disable your passcode** and will not be able to use your passcode, or other SEP functionality, until you boot into a stock iOS state.
 SEP functionality includes things such as a passcode, Face ID/Touch ID, and Apple Pay.

-Additionally, if you are on iOS 16 and have ever set a passcode, you will need to **erase all content and settings** in order to be able to jailbreak.
+Additionally, if your device is an A11 device on iOS 16 and you've set a passcode before, you will need to **erase all content and settings** in order to be able to jailbreak.

 ::: warning